 The radio output power can be selected with SW2-7.
 For shorter transmission ranges select the 100mW range to limit the amount of 'RF pollution'.
-Select the 1W setting for: a) longer transmission ranges, b) heavy foliage transmission scenarios or c) if there is no communication at the 100mW setting.
+Select the 1W setting for: a) longer transmission ranges, b) heavy foliage transmission scenarios, c) if there is no communication at the 100mW setting, or d) if the

-SW2-7 RF Power
+signal strength is less SW2-7 RF Power

+than -93dBm.
 UP 100 mW

 DOWN 1 W